Blog

 "Dead body dictator" - The Diary of Countess Elizabeth Bathory Vol.1

-Vol.1- the Cult Countess recounts to Eileen Slightly
+Vol.1- The Cult Countess recounts to Eileen Slightly

 I met Countess Elizabeth Bàthory in the pub opening her leather trench coat, I was hoping she would flash me but she only wanted to flog me her DVDs.
 “Cult…” she gasped, between breaths of cigarette smoke that came trickling out from her mouth, and perhaps also her nose and ears... she seduced me through her last remaining eyelashes giving me the look of a smouldering cinepheliac...
 I could only oblige...
 My roommate stole my DVD player and I cancelled my MUBI subscription so I left 20 quid poorer and with so much plastic in my living room, watching YouTube Shorts.
 Where was the cinema?
 I saw her again sleeping under a piece of carpet in a corner of Peckhamplex.
 Timidly, I asked her, since I couldn’t watch the films myself, whether she would be able to summarise them for me.
 “I already have,” she said, “I’ve been thinking of you.”
 She touched my hand as she gave me a stack of papers, she was soft with an ancient twinkle in her eye.
 This new blog series for Hollywood Superstar is a transcription of her manuscripts.